biemster/rpi4_alpine_netboot/README.md

 ### Prerequisities
 Three variables need to be set at the top of the script:

-`VERSION` and `RELEASE`: the Alpine Linux version and dot release to be installed
+`VERSION` and `RELEASE`: the Alpine Linux version and dot release to be installed.

-`TFTP_IP`: the IP address of the TFTP server (if you use the included script, this is the address of the machine you're currently on)
+`TFTP_IP`: the IP address of the TFTP server (if you use the included script, this is the address of the machine you're currently on).

-`HTTP_IP`: the IP address of the HTTP server (both TFTP and HTTP servers can run on the same machine/IP, and if you use the included script, this is the address of the machine you're currently on)
+`HTTP_IP`: the IP address of the HTTP server (both TFTP and HTTP servers can run on the same machine/IP, and if you use the included script, this is the address of the machine you're currently on).

-On top of setting these variables you need `python3` to server the http folder, and `dnsmasq` to serve the tftp folder with the included scripts.
+On top of setting these variables you need `python3` to serve the http folder, and `dnsmasq` to serve the tftp folder with the included scripts.
-Alternatively you could use a HTTP server like apache or nginx, and a TFTP server like tftpd-hpa or atftpd.
+Alternatively you could use an HTTP server like apache or nginx, and a TFTP server like tftpd-hpa or atftpd.
 Further the script is using `wget`, `tar`, `unsquashfs`, `cpio`, and `gzip`, so check if those are available on your system.